Here is all the relevant information regarding the beautiful island of Gozo!

 Time in Gozo

-Malta and Gozo are on central European Time (CET), that is one hour ahead of Greenwich Mean Time (GMT) in winter and two hours from the last Sunday in March until the last Sunday in October.
-The islands are six hours ahead of Eastern Seaboard Time (EST) in winter and seven ahead from the last Sunday in March until the last Sunday in September.
+Malta and Gozo are on the Central European Time (CET) zone, which is one hour ahead of the Greenwich Mean Time (GMT).
+The islands are six hours ahead of Eastern Seaboard Time (EST).